Presented in Sarasota’s Pioneer Park

 Timothy McCown Reynolds

-A play about a man sitting in his room attempting to muster the courage to meet his parents for dinner.
+A man sitting in his room is attempting to muster the courage to meet his parents for dinner.
 We quickly discover that there are reasons for his anxiety, stemming from his submission to Syndrome, a "spectrum of psychological disorders" that have taken over his mind via the following code words: Tourette's, Attention Deficit/Hyperactivity Disorder, Obsessive Compulsive Disorder, Bipolar Disorder, Paranoia, and Delusion.

 Having performed Shirley Valentine over a four-year period around New York and Connecticut, Jan Wallace, with humor and honesty, relives her experience of performing the show, how it affected her then and how the character of Shirley inspires her now.
 She once again brings to life Shirley Valentine as she includes some memorable extracts from this remarkable play.